SathyaBhat/spotify-dl/README.md

    - `playlist_id` is the id of the playlist where songs need to be downloaded.
 If this is skipped then it will download songs ftom your "My Music" collection
    - `user_name` is the user name who created the playlist.
    - `download_directory` is the location where the songs must be downloaded to.
 5. A first time run will require authentication; you will need to click on the URL prompted to authenticate.
-Once logged in, paste the URL back in
+Once logged in, paste the URL back in.
 6. To retrieve download songs as MP3, you will need to install ffmpeg.
   - Linux users can get them by installing libav-tools by using apt-get (`sudo apt-get install -y libav-tools`) or a package manager which comes with your distro
   - Windows users can download FFMPEG pre-built binaries from [here](http://ffmpeg.zeranoe.com/builds/).
 Extract the file using [7-zip](http://7-zip.org/) to a foldrer and [add the folder to your PATH environment variable](http://www.wikihow.com/Install-FFmpeg-on-Windows)